waynetran/log.c/README.md

 # Flags
 Call logSetFlags() after logInit() with a set of flags to change defaults:

-	LOGFLAG_FILE	/* log to a file with the name specified by domain */ LOGFLAG_STDOUT	/* (Default) log to stdout */ LOGFLAG_STDERR	/* log to stderr for ERROR and WARNING messages */ LOGFLAG_SYSLOG	/* log to system logs */
+	LOGFLAG_FILE	/* log to a file with the name specified by logInit's domain argument*/ LOGFLAG_STDOUT	/* (Default) log to stdout */ LOGFLAG_STDERR	/* log to stderr for ERROR and WARNING messages */ LOGFLAG_SYSLOG	/* log to system logs */